charliegerard/mock-interview-questions/README.md

 * Is there a formal performance review process and how often does it happen?
 * Do we have monthly / weekly catchups?
 (If no catchups, suggest if you could have regular catch ups)

+# :gear: General Techniques

+* If you find yourself getting lost during coding exercises, try splitting your solution into two parts: Sketch out the solution in any way that makes sense to you (e.g. pseudo-code or natural language), then code that solution.
+This technique can let you focus on solving separately from coding and spread out the cognitive load.

 # Additional resources

 Some other repositories can be found with interview questions: